McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/SelectionRuleStateSpace.md

 ## <a id="Psience.BasisReps.StateSpaces.SelectionRuleStateSpace">SelectionRuleStateSpace</a>
-A `BasisMultiStateSpace` subclass that is only built from applying selection rules to an initial space
+A `BasisMultiStateSpace` subclass that is only built from applying selection rules to an initial space This really should have been called `TransformedStateSpace` but I am dumb

 ### Properties and Methods
 ```python